 Designed by Anoushka Feiler

-The concept behind the original RHS Chelsea Flower Show Garden by Wilson McWilliam Studio was the theme 'always precious, sometimes scarce'.
-This provided the starting point for the concept behind the design.
-Translating (or remixing) this sentiment into another context, Anoushka Feiler drew a juxtaposition with the idea of 'Freedom', something that is also always precious and sometimes scarce.
-The installation presents an explosive scene of the plants breaking free from the hard materials, showing how grey urban spaces can be transformed into vibrant green spaces bursting with life, perhaps even inspiring people to 'free the green'.
+The starting point for the concept behind the design was the theme for the brief of the original RHS Chelsea Flower Show Garden by Wilson McWilliam Studio - 'always precious, sometimes scarce'.
+Translating, or rather remixing, this sentiment into another context, Anoushka Feiler drew a parallel with the idea of 'Freedom', something that is also always precious and sometimes scarce.
+The installation was an explosive scene of plants breaking free from the hard materials, showing how grey urban spaces can be transformed into vibrant green spaces bursting with life, an inspiration to 'free the green'.

 Oxo Tower Wharf